kaltura/playkit-android-youbora/README.md

 ```

-#### Build your youbora config Bundle
+#### Build your Youbora config Bundle
-###### Example for some of the properites you can send youbora plugin the only must property is your account code in case value is not sent, if plugin have it internally plugin will set it automatically i.e media title, media resource and more.
+##### Example for some of the properties the App can send to Youbora plugin.
+The only must property to send is _your account code_.
+In case if properties are not sent and if plugin have it internally plugin will set it automatically i.e media title, media resource and more.

 [Youbora Bundle Keys referance](https://bitbucket.org/npaw/lib-plugin-android/src/047a982e74b452ce2e5aeda426830f3a83da5e29/youboralib/src/main/java/com/npaw/youbora/lib6/plugin/Options.kt#lines-628)

 ```
     /**
      * Bundle Youbora Configuration
-     * @return YouboraConfigBundle
+     * @return Youbora ConfigBundle
      */
     private fun getYouboraBundle(): Bundle {